aknackiron/testdroid-documentation/appium/faq/index.md

 There should always be the latest 'tested' Appium version running in the cloud.
 This means that although there may be a newer release available, it might not yet be available in Cloud.
-Currently available version is visible from the [above web address](http://appium.testdroid.com/info) variable `'appiumBroker.appiumVersion'` value.
+Current default version is Appium 1.6.3. for Android and iOS runs.

 # What is the difference between testdroid_project and testdroid_testrun?